senserf/picos/README.txt

 9. Configure VUEE.
 Click Configuration->VUEE and fill in the blanks.
 Do check the "Compile all functions as idiosyncratic" box, because the praxis needs that.
 Also check "Always run with udaemon".
-For the Praxis data file, choose, e.g., mlakes_27_2.xml.
-For the udaemon geometry file use mlakes.geo.
+For the praxis data file, choose, e.g., mlakes_27_2.xml.
+For the udaemon geometry file use mlakes.geo (the only sensible choice available).
 Then click Done.

 10.Click Build->VUEE.
 This will compile the VUEE model.
-A digression (note that you can Abort a compilation/execution in progress by clicking Abort in Build or Execute.
+A digression: note that you can Abort a compilation/execution in progress by clicking Abort in Build or Execute.

 11.Now for the real show.
 Click Execute->Run VUEE.

-   Note that it is all extremely preliminary and probably buggy.
+   Note that it is all extremely preliminary and buggy.
 I will keep working on it.
 Please send me your comments.